wapiti-scanner/wapiti/README.rst

 + Adding some custom HTTP headers or setting a custom User-Agent.
 + Using a Firefox headless browser for crawling
 + Loading your own python code for complicated authentication cases (see `--form-script` option)
++ Adding custom URL or PATH to update Wappalyzer database

 Supported attacks